nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

 FreeCAD implementation specific inputs:

+* **Knots**.
+The knot sequence.
+Available only if the "Explicit Knots" method is used.
+  Must contain unique floats in an ascending order.
+When not connected, the curve will be calculated using Euclidean metric.
 * **Minimal Degree**.
 Minimal possible degree of the curve to be built.
   Default value is 3.
 * **Maximal Degree**.
 Maximal possible degree of the curve to be built.